-Replaced: "An assignment is defined as the time period (days) between the first full operational period at the first incident or reporting location on the original resource order and commencement of return travel to the home unit."
-With: "An assignment is defined as the time period (days) between the first full operational period excluding travel, and the last operational period.
+Replaced: "An assignment is defined as the time period (days) between the first full operational period excluding travel, and the last operational period.
 The last operational period is the last full day worked which excludes all travel.
 Assignments include prescribed fire and fuels treatments."
+With: An assignment is defined as the time period (days) between the first full operational period, excluding travel, and the last operational period.
+The last operational period is the last full day worked, excluding all travel.
+Assignments include staging/preposition, prescribed fire, and fuels treatments.